 The evaluation should include an explanation that the institution is recognized by the ministry of education in the home country and is generally considered to offer at least the equivalent of U.S. higher education credit.
-In addition, it should include an explanation of the credits, the grading system, and course levels, as well as a course-by-course evaluation.
+In addition, to consider transfer credit of any post-secondary coursework earned at a foreign institution, a course-by-course evaluation is required.